hcmbacon/sentiment-analysis/README.md

 ### Training

-A feedforward neural network was trained, using the sci-kit learn toolkit.The input layer has 300 dimensions and there is 1 hidden layers with unit-size 100.
+A feedforward neural network was trained, using the sci-kit learn toolkit.The input layer has 300 dimensions and there is 1 hidden layer with unit-size 100.
 RELU activation function was used and the learning rate was 0.001.
+The output layer is a probability distribution over the 2 classes.

 The model is saved as movie_review_classifier.sav.